-Are you having allergic reaction?
+Are you having an allergic reaction?
 It may be time to visit an emergency center or ER.
 There are many substances that can cause an allergic reaction and they vary from person to person.
 While some people sneeze non-stop, others suffer from watery eyes or itchy hives.
 Whatever the cause of the reaction, it comes down to one thing – allergies.

-Allergic reaction occurs because your immune system is trying to do what it is designed to do – defend your body against bacteria and viruses trying to harm you.
+An allergic reaction occurs because your immune system is trying to do what it is designed to do – defend your body against bacteria and viruses trying to harm you.
 These viruses and bacteria are commonly known as allergens.

 Causes of Allergic Reactions

 There are many substances that can cause allergic reactions and they vary from person to person.
 Below are some common causes of allergic reactions.

 This is often known as hay fever, and it may occur throughout the year or seasonally.
 It can be caused by indoor and outdoor allergens, such as pollen, dust, and dander, and it can often be treated with an over-the-counter antihistamine.
 Symptoms of allergic rhinitis include sneezing, watery eyes, itching, and asthma.

 A drug allergy may be caused by prescription or over-the-counter medications.
 Most reactions are not truly drug allergies but are caused by sensitivity to the medication.
 However, there are a few drugs that can cause an allergic reaction.

 While some people may be allergic to a vaccine itself, most are allergic to an ingredient in the vaccine, such as neomycin or eggs.